-The Amsterdam Stock Exchange is located on Beursplein 5 – in the historical city centre.
+The Amsterdam Stock Exchange (also known as the AEX) is located on Beursplein 5 – in the historical city centre.
 The back of the building is located on the Warmoesstraat, city’s oldest street – in the Wallen area, which is also known as the Red Light District.

 The city’s first regular traders’ market was located near the harbour, in the Warmoesstraat.
 A document dating from 1493 describes the north side of this street as a place where ‘traders meet every day’.
 There was no actual market building at that time.
 During the second half of the 16th century, the traders’ market – still an open-air market – moved to the Nieuwe Brug (New Bridge) adjoining the IJ lage.
 In bad weather, traders would make use of the nearby St. Olofskapel (Olofs Chapel) and the Oude Kerk (Old Church).
 It was not until 1611 that they acquired an exchange building of their own.